 In addition, Luan has been representing leading private and public entities in all types of employment litigation matters - from individual plaintiff cases to large class actions matters.
 For instance, the California State University, the largest public university system in the country with over twenty campuses, has been entrusting him to represent it in several employment disputes.
 He has served as lead counsel on several wage & hour class action defense matters and he defeated class certification on two of those matters.

 Luan has consistently been recognized by his peers as one of the most promising trial lawyers in California and the U.S. The Daily Journal recently selected him as among the "Top 20 Under 40" in California.
 The National Asian Pacific American Bar Association honored him with its "Best Lawyers Under 40" in America award.
-The Los Angeles Magazine called him a "Super Lawyer's Rising Star" in Southern California several years in a row.
+Luan was selected to Thompson Reuters' "Super Lawyer's" list in 2005, 2006, and 2007.
 Luan was recently selected to serve on the Executive Committee of the Litigation Section of the California State Bar.
 The advisory committee for the State Bar of California, also selected Luan as a Scholar in the SBC’s inaugural one-year Leadership Academy Program.
 Luan has the rare distinction of holding three law degrees, including one from Harvard Law School.

 - Obtained complete dismissal of all class allegations (for overtime, meal and rest breaks) as to current employees, before any discovery or filing of class certification motions.